jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="#is-there-a-possibility-to-perform-asynchronous-validation">Is there a possibility to perform asynchronous validation?</a>

 Currently not.
-Although there is an ongoing work on [async-work branch](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/async-work), created especially for asynchronous-related ideas.
+Although there is an ongoing work on [async-work branch](https://github.com/jwaliszko/ExpressiveAnnotations/tree/async-work), created especially for asynchronous-related ideas.
 If you feel you'd like to contribute, either by providing better solution, review code or just test what is currently there, your help is always highly appreciated.

 #####<a id="what-if-my-question-is-not-covered-by-faq-section">What if my question is not covered by FAQ section?</a>

 If you're searching for an answer to some other problem, not covered by this document, try to browse through [already posted issues](../../issues?q=label%3Aquestion) labelled by *question* tag, or possibly have a look [at Stack Overflow](http://stackoverflow.com/search?q=expressiveannotations).

-###<a id="installation">Installation</a>
+###<a id="installation">Installation instructions</a>

 Simplest way is using the [NuGet](https://www.nuget.org) Package Manager Console: